Claes sitting on the hood of a big old car. Photo from 1978.

 I came to Iowa City earlier than planned because I needed to find a place to live.
 All of a sudden.

-The original plan was to stay in the university dorms.
+The original plan was to live in the university dorms.
 Except the University of Iowa had a record enrollment that year.
 So while with my friend in Chicago, I received a letter returning my housing deposit and informing me that there would be no place in the dorms for me.

 Here I was, looking for a place to live.
 Just 2 weeks before classes started.
 I knew I was very late in the game.